dsp-uga/team-huddle/README.md

 * 1 corresponds to a cell
 * 0 corresponds to background (neither a cell nor cilia)

+For more information please refer to our [wiki](https://github.com/dsp-uga/team-huddle/wiki) on [data](https://github.com/dsp-uga/team-huddle/wiki/Data)

 ## Running and Training

 One can run `findcilia.py` via regular **python**